Newport Harbor Post 291

 Junior Past Commander

-The above members of your Executive Board are in charge of various committees.
+The above Officers and Members at Large are in charge of various committees.

 Your help and support is greatly appreciated and certainly valued.

 If you wish to get involved in a specific area, or have a suggestion to make,

 contact the appropriate individual and see where you can contribute.

 We are always looking for ways to improve our internal services to our members, and outreach services to our community and to military support and service groups and charities.

 Elected Officers Duties